remix-run/remix-website/data/posts/oss-remix-dot-run.md

 One of the unique features of our website is that we handle documentation without State Site Generation (prerendering the pages in build).

 The reason we do this is so we don't have to rebuild our entire site every time we fix a typo.
 In fact, the Remix docs don't exist in this repo at all.
 You can find them in the [Remix codebase](https://github.com/remix-run/remix/tree/main/docs) right next to the code.
-We have the docs here
+We have the docs here:

 - To keep it close to the code
 - To make it easy to contribute to (before we opened these docs)